Pursuit of Goeben and Breslau: First contact

 Without specific orders, Souchon had decided to position his ships off the coast of Africa, ready to engage when hostilities commenced in order to attack French transport ships, which were headed toward Toulon.
 He planned to bombard the embarkation ports of Bône and Philippeville in French Algeria.
 Goeben was heading for Philippeville, while Breslau was detached to deal with Bône.
 At 18:00 on 3 August, while still sailing west, he received word that Germany had declared war on France.
 Then, early on 4 August, Souchon received orders from Admiral Alfred von Tirpitz reading: "Alliance with government of CUP concluded 3 August.
 Proceed at once to Constantinople."
 So close to his targets, Souchon ignored the order and pushed on, flying the Russian flag as he approached, in order to evade detection.
 He carried out a shore bombardment at dawn before breaking off and heading back to Messina for more coal.

-Under a pre-war agreement with Britain, France was able to concentrate her entire fleet in the Mediterranean, leaving the Royal Navy to ensure the security of France's Atlantic coast.
+Under a pre-war agreement with the United Kingdom, France was able to concentrate her entire fleet in the Mediterranean, leaving the Royal Navy to ensure the security of France's Atlantic coast.
 Three squadrons of the French fleet were covering the transports.
 However, assuming that Goeben would continue west to Gibraltar, the French commander, Admiral de Lapeyrère, sent the "Groupe A" of his fleet to the west in order to make contact, but Souchon was heading east and so was able to slip away.

 At 09:30 on 4 August Souchon made contact with the two British battlecruisers, Indomitable and Indefatigable, which passed the German ships in the opposite direction.
-Neither force engaged as, unlike France, Britain had not yet declared war with Germany (the declaration would not be made until later that day, following the start of the German invasion of neutral Belgium).
+Neither force engaged as, unlike France, the UK had not yet declared war with Germany (the declaration would not be made until later that day, following the start of the German invasion of neutral Belgium).
 The British started shadowing Goeben and Breslau but were quickly outpaced by the Germans.
 Milne reported the contact and position, but neglected to inform the Admiralty that the German ships were heading east.
 Churchill therefore, still expecting them to threaten the French transports, authorised Milne to engage the German ships if they attacked.
 However, a meeting of the British Cabinet decided that hostilities could not start before a declaration of war, and at 14:00 Churchill was obliged to cancel his attack order.